Axel13fr/CarND-Behavioral-Cloning-P3/writeup_Axel_Durbec.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10 as evidenced by the loss plot below: the simplified along with dropout needed more epochs to converge to some good performances.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+#### 4. List of things to do with more time
+- Reduce the model size and complexity: less parameters might be needed to tackle both these tracks even though I used fantastic details mode in the simulator to add up more realism
+- Reduce the image size: a lower resolution could be enough
+- Use only H and S channels as they have more relevant information than V or RGB
+- Record data to keep vehicle on the right side of the road intead of driving in the middle on track 2
+- I could spend hours more on this problem and try my model on GTA V but my wife is already pissed so I shall stop here....